-The District encourages vaccination of its Pastors, Lay workers, volunteers and members as an important way to keep people healthy.
+The District encourages vaccination of its Pastors, Lay workers, volunteers and members as an important way to keep people healthy and reduce the spread of COVID-19.
 Many of our people will be subject anyway to mandatory directions issued by the Chief Health Officer.